 Parliament and Crown

 The highest legislative authority in the United Kingdom.
-Made up of the House of Commons, House of Lords and the Queen (who is the UK's current hereditary monarch).
+Made up of the House of Commons, House of Lords and the King (who is the UK's current hereditary monarch).

 This is another way of referring to the monarchy - which is the oldest part of the system of government in this country.
 Time has reduced the power of the monarchy, and today it is broadly ceremonial.
-The current UK monarch is Queen Elizabeth II.
+The current UK monarch is King Charles III.

 Appointing a government

-The day after a general election the Queen invites the leader of the party that won the most seats in the House of Commons to become Prime Minister and to form a government.
+The day after a general election the King invites the leader of the party that won the most seats in the House of Commons to become Prime Minister and to form a government.

 Opening and dissolving Parliament